game design:

 On-Screen Button Hints

 UI shows which button to press in context.
-Usually during an introduction with an on-rails walkthrough telling the player to click certain buttons to learn controls or simply in-game highlights with an animated button icon to progress through scenes or dialog sequences.
+Usually during a pre-game introduction telling the player to click certain buttons to learn controls or simply in-game indicator with an animated button icon to progress through scenes or dialog sequences.

 Text-Based Tutorial Screens